In these Terms and Conditions:

 2.7.3.
 Increased Space: Where an Exhibitor increases the size of the Space, whether it is a Marina Berth or other Space, then a supplementary invoice for the increased Space shall be issued; payment shall become due in line with Payment Dates.

 2.7.4.
-Exhibitors are reminded that the total overall length, (including outboard engine bathing platform, davits, bowsprits etc) and the maximum beam at its widest point, must be declared on the Contract to Exhibit for the calculation of the Space allocated and, therefore, the cost of the Space.
-If a boat is found to be larger than stated, the Organiser reserves the right to submit a supplementary invoice for the additional cost.
+Exhibitors are reminded that the total overall length, (including outboard engine bathing platform, davits, bowsprits etc.) and the maximum beam at its widest point, must be declared on the Contract to Exhibit for the calculation of the Space allocated and, therefore, the cost of the Space.
+If a boat is found to be larger than stated, the Organiser reserves the right to submit a supplementary invoice for the cost of the required additional Space.

 3.1.
-Exhibitors who are Members and who are up-to-date with subscription payments, and are not in breach of their membership of BM at the date at which the Agreement is entered into, shall be entitled to the Member Discount in accordance with the Discount Policy in place at that time.
+Exhibitors who are Qualifying Members shall be entitled to the Member Discount in accordance with the Discount Policy in place at that time.

 3.2.
 Where an Exhibitor who has benefitted from a Member Discount ceases to be a Member; or fails to keep up-to-date with the subscription payments; or breaches their membership within the same financial year as the Show for which they benefitted from a Member Discount the Organiser shall be entitled to recover the amount of the Member Discount from the Exhibitor.